|BYOD HOME | YEARS 5-6 | YEARS 7-12 | TGS WEB SERVICES | HELP & SUPPORT | TRINITY HOME|

 We have done extensive research and feel that a Chromebook is an excellent personal device for boys in primary school.
 So that classroom management is simplified and in order to maintain equity amongst our younger students, devices other than Chromebooks may not be brought to school by students in Years 5-6.
-As students progress through the Middle and Senior Schools, they will have the opportunity to participate in a BYOD programme that offers a greater choice of device.
+As students progress through the Middle and Senior Schools, they will have the opportunity to purchase a Mac or PC device.

 How will Chromebooks be used in the classroom?Chromebooks offer teachers an exciting array of tools and platforms that can help to engage students and transform learning.
 They are only a tool and as with any tool, are secondary to our pedagogy.
 Chromebooks will be used in the classroom as part of a blended learning environment which will see students learning and engaging through a variety of methods.

 Absolutely.
 Learning to write and practising writing for many purposes is a skill that is highly valued and reflected in syllabus documents.

 How safe is the data on my Chromebook?